dive-into-machine-learning/dive-into-machine-learning/README.md

   * [Barbara Oakley's book _A Mind for Numbers: How to Excel at Math and Science_](https://barbaraoakley.com/books/a-mind-for-numbers) ([reviews](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers)) — "We all have what it takes to excel in areas that don't seem to come naturally to us at first"
   * [_Make It Stick: the Science of Successful Learning_](https://www.retrievalpractice.org/make-it-stick) ([reviews](https://www.goodreads.com/book/show/18770267-make-it-stick))

-### Take my tips with a [grain of salt](https://english.stackexchange.com/questions/21912/origin-of-take-this-question-with-a-grain-of-salt)
+### Take my tips with a grain of salt

-I work as a software developer, and I am not a machine learning expert.
-Ultimately I decided not to pursue specializing in ML, and instead it's a side interest.
-I am glad I've learned what I have.
+I am not a machine learning expert.
+I'm just a software developer and these resources/tips were useful to me as I learned some ML on the side.

 ## Other courses